bratpeki/modern-milkytracker-guide/docs/ui.md

 - `+/-` **buttons next to the song pattern length**:
 Adds a new pattern to the end of the song, or removes a pattern from the end of the song.
 In case a new pattern is added, it's pattern number is `00`.
+The `+/-` buttons next to the song pattern length in the exapnded view have the same effect.

 - `+/-` **button next to the repeating order number**:
 Increments or decrements the repeating song order.